 Iveco Group: periodic report on the buyback program

-Turin, 20th April 2023.
+Turin, 26th April 2023.
 Iveco Group N.V.
-(MI: IVG) announces that, under the ongoing initial tranche of the common share buyback program announced on 14th April 2023, the Company completed on the same day the following transactions:
+(MI: IVG) announces that, under the ongoing initial tranche of the common share buyback program announced on 14th April 2023, the Company completed on a daily basis, starting from 17th April 2023 to 21st April 2023 the following transactions:

 |Date